lukekivi/Distributed-Image-Processing/README.md

  - ```ant node_two```
  - ```ant node_three```
 ---
+You can also run the node commands that reside in ssh_commands.txt.
+This will automatically ssh into a kh4250 lab machine and start up the specific node you select.
+---

 Be sure the `machine.txt` file reflects the proper address of the machine you are running the specific node from.